 One should be aware of what procedures can and cannot be performed simultaneously.
 Only one dump of any kind (incremental or full dump, archiving, or backup to tape) can be in progress at a time.
 However, it is ok to perform archive retrieval (or retrieval of files from backup) at the same time as a dump.
-Of course, since Maxc1 and Maxc2 are independent systems, there are no restrictions relating to simultaneous Bsys operations on the two systems.

-19.1.
+15.1.
 Backup Procedures

 A full dump of the file system is performed approximately once a month, and incremental dumps every weekday, onto disk packs mounted on auxiliary drives.
-At present, the backup packs consist of two sets of packs for full dumps and enough packs for incremental dumps to last about a month.
-Successive full dumps alternate between the two sets of full dump packs, and the incremental dump packs are then recycled until they are all rewritten with data more recent than the last full dump, at which point it is necessary to perform another full dump.
+At present, the backup packs consist of three sets of packs for full dumps and enough packs for incremental dumps to last about a month.
+Successive full dumps alternate between the three sets of full dump packs, and the incremental dump packs are then recycled until they are all rewritten with data more recent than the last full dump, at which point it is necessary to perform another full dump.
 This procedure ensures that (1) if the file system is wiped out, it will be possible to restore it to its state at the time of the last incremental dump, and (2) if a user loses a file and notices its loss within one month, it will be recoverable.